-As the Olympic games get into full swing in Rio, my thoughts turn to three Welsh rugby players, who graced both the rugby field and the track.
+As the Commonweath Games gets in to full swing on Australia’s Gold Coast my thoughts turn to three Welsh rugby international players, who graced both the rugby field and the athletics track.

-Three athletes, who span three different generations, they are all wingers ,all played for Wales with distinction, and also graced the tracks of the Olympic and commonwealth games.
+The Three athletes, who span three different generations, are all wingers ,all played for Wales with distinction, and also graced the tracks of the Olympic and commonwealth games.

 Ken Jones played 44 times for Wales, scored 17 tries and captained his country on one occasion, staggeringly he is the last Welshman to score a try in a Wales win against New Zealand back in 1953.